 When setting the level of the vocal (and working on the vocal in general) I highly recommend spending some time using headphones.
 It gets you really close to the intricacies of the sound and allows you to pick up on things you might miss when listening through monitors.
 Listening to your mix in both mono and stereo is great.
 When using headphones you don’t have to listen in mono through one headphone, this is only advised for monitors.

 How Should I Mix Vocals For A Club Sound System?

 I get this question a lot.
 Firstly let me clear up why it is notoriously tricky to get your vocals sounding great on both your studio monitors and on a club sound system.
 The club sound system outputs audio in mono whereas your monitors output the audio in stereo.
 When the stereo signal is summed to mono, overlapping frequencies and phase issues can cause some elements in your mix to sound like they've gotten quieter.

 So how to avoid this issue?
 Simple, check your mix regularly in mono through one speaker.
 You’ll be able to hear your track as it will be heard in the club.
 If there is an obvious change in the loudness of your vocal then you probably have phase issues.
-These phase issues are most often caused by the spatial effects such as the reverbs and delays.
+These phase issues are most often caused by spatial effects such as reverbs and delays.
 Luckily you created aux channels for these effects so you can mute each aux channel until you find the one cause the problems.
 Once you’ve found the problematic channel (or channels) you could try tweaking the settings whilst listening in mono through one speaker.
 You could also try slightly panning the channel or even using a sample delay plugin to push the audio on the channel back a few seconds.